History of the National FFA Organization

-In 1928, a group of vocational agriculture students were in Kansas City, Mo., for the third annual National Congress of Vocational Agriculture Students, which was held during the American Royal Livestock and Horse Show.
-On Nov.
-20, 33 of those students from 18 states met at the Baltimore Hotel in Kansas City and formed the Future Farmers of America (FFA).
+In 1928, a group of vocational agriculture students were in Kansas City, MO., for the third annual National Congress of Vocational Agriculture Students, which was held during the American Royal Livestock and Horse Show.
+On November 20th, 33 of those students from 18 states met at the Baltimore Hotel in Kansas City and formed the Future Farmers of America (FFA).

 FFA was for young men who were studying vocational agriculture in public secondary schools, and the new organization was designed to develop agricultural leadership, character, thrift, scholarship, cooperation, citizenship and patriotism.

 The organization was structured on three levels – local, state and national – with students starting their FFA experience by joining a local chapter at their school, where the agriculture teacher serves as the chapter advisor.
 As part of the larger program that is now called agricultural education, FFA members are encouraged to participate in all three components of the program: